jweiberg/cop3502/README.md

 </p>

 0 A.D. (pronounced "zero ey-dee") is a free, open-source, cross-platform real-time strategy game of ancient warfare.
+As the leader of an ancient civilization, you must gather the resources you need to raise a military force and dominate your enemies.

 This is currently an incomplete, under-development version of the game.
 We're always interested in getting more people involved, to help bring the game